LesleyLai/eml/README.md

 ## Acknowledgements

-Thanks to Simon Brand for his [tl::expected](https://github.com/TartanLlama/expected).
+Thanks to Sy Brand for their [tl::expected](https://github.com/TartanLlama/expected).